ga-wdi-boston/wdi_2_ruby_lab_twitter_api_access/README.md

 Use dotenv and a .gitignore to keep the user credentials out of version control (git).
 Use a Gemfile to manage gem dependencies.
 Use Pry to inspect tweets and other objects.

+### Bonus:

+Use the Twitter Gem V5's new streaming functionality to stream all mentions of this user in realtime to the screen.
+This will probably only work with more popular users like Justin Bieber.